 I went to Khem Khan Sin Dad with three other people I’d met at the forum on the recommendation of one of them who had been before.
 It’s on Kingkitsarath Road, an alleyway just past Apsara Hotel opposite the Nam Khan River.
 It may not look much from the outside and yes, it is a very simple affair BUT it was amazing.
-The meat was good quality and delicious, they catered for vegetarians, and at only 50,000 Kip (£4.80 GBP) for one set (enough for three or four people) it’s a bargain!
+The meat was good quality and delicious, they cater for vegetarians, and it’s a bargain!

 Petanque and Bowling

 If you’re still able to move after all that food you could finish your night off with a trip to a local petanque court or ten-pin bowling alley.

 Petanque is a popular Lao sport and a remnant left over from French rule.
 There are random courts hidden in corners throughout Luang Prabang and a couple of kilometres from the city are a couple of bigger areas with several courts.
 They are frequented mainly by local men drinking Beer Lao and throwing metal balls to hit the jack.
 Turn up at any petanque court and undoubtedly you’ll soon be invited to join in for a game and a beer.